🧠 What is semantic SEO and entity optimisation? (Direct answer)

 Semantic SEO is the practice of optimising content around topics, entities, and meaning rather than individual keywords.
 Instead of targeting exact-match phrases, the goal is to cover a subject so comprehensively that Google's NLP systems classify your page as a genuine knowledge resource — one that addresses every significant sub-topic, entity, and question chain associated with the subject.

 Traditional keyword SEO asks: "Does this page contain the target phrase?"
 Semantic SEO asks: "Does this page genuinely understand and cover this topic?"
 Google's Gemini and MUM models evaluate content at the semantic level — assessing whether a page covers a topic thoroughly and accurately, not just whether it contains specific keyword strings.
-According to SEMrush, topic-cluster-based sites achieve 38% more organic traffic than single-keyword structured sites.
-Source: SEMrush Topic Cluster Traffic Study, 2025.
+Industry analyses of topic-cluster architecture have reported organic traffic gains in the 30-40% range over single-keyword structured sites, though the exact figure varies by study and methodology.

 2. Strings vs. Things: What Entities Are and Why They Matter

 Search engines were originally built to match text.
-You typed a query, they returned pages containing those words.
-That model has been steadily breaking down since 2012, and the phrase that captures it best is one Google used in their original Knowledge Graph announcement: "strings to things."
+That model has been steadily breaking down since 2012, captured by the phrase Google used in their original Knowledge Graph announcement: "strings to things."

 An entity is any distinct, identifiable thing — a person, a company, a product, a place, a concept — that can be unambiguously told apart from everything else.
 "Apple" as a text string is ambiguous.
 But Apple Inc. as an entity has a unique ID in Google's Knowledge Graph: founded 1976, by Steve Jobs among others, in Cupertino, California, makes iPhones and Macs, trades as AAPL.
 That is not ambiguous.
 That is an entity.